What is a Reverse Convertible Note (RCN)?

 4. Secondary market limitations

-We hope you enjoyed our overview of reverse convertible notes.
-To learn more about this subject and many more, CFI offers a number of additional resources that may be helpful:
+We hope you enjoyed reading the CFI guide to reverse convertible notes.
+To learn more about this subject and many more, CFI offers a number of additional free resources that may be helpful: